 We become sons of God through belief in Jesus Christ.
-God created mankind and all of creation through the Word of God.
+God created humanity and all of creation through the Word of God.

 We never become part of God, even though we abide in Him, and He abides in us.
-This is what the Nicene Creed (381AD) teaches and Awakening impact Ministries believes in its Statement of Faith.
+The Nicene Creed (381AD) teaches we do not become part of God, and Awakening impact Ministries believes likewise in its Statement of Faith.

 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.1 John 4:9

-- Like us, the angels were created – but Jesus was begotten.
+Like us, the angels were created – but Jesus Is different, He was begotten.